-• only trivial or inappropriate risk reduction measures considered for implementation: risks are not considered to be ALARP until they have been subjected to the ALARP process.
-This means that additional risk controls must be identified, if possible, and considered explicitly.

-• insufficient workforce involvement: the safety case must address the actual condition of risk controls on the facility, including the implementation of the safety management system.
+- only trivial or inappropriate risk reduction measures considered for implementation: risks are not considered to be ALARP until they have been subjected to the ALARP process.
+This means that additional risk controls must be identified, if possible, and considered explicitly. - insufficient workforce involvement: the safety case must address the actual condition of risk controls on the facility, including the implementation of the safety management system.
 Consequently, workforce involvement is essential.

-Further guidance is available in the NOPSEMA guidance note: "Control measures and performance standards"
+"Control measures and performance standards"